meghanaraobn/dynamic-topic-generation-llama3/README.md

 * For pip users, please type the command `pip install -r requirements.txt`.
 * For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
 ### Docker Support
-This project includes Docker support for easy setup.
+This project includes docker support for easy setup.
 * Build the docker image
 ```bash
 docker-compose build